Women writers: Emily Brontë to Elizabeth Bowen

-Each day starts with a lecture and discussion presented by a leading scholar.
-Most days there is a Cambridge-style supervision, given to students in very small groups, and taught by lecturers and post-docs from the University of Cambridge.
-Supervisions (tutorials) are a unique opportunity to discuss a work in depth, try out ideas, and refine your close reading skills.
+Each day starts with a lecture presented by a leading scholar.
+This is followed by a seminar or a Cambridge-style supervision (tutorial), given to students in very small groups, and taught by lecturers and post-docs from the University of Cambridge.
+Supervisions are a unique opportunity to discuss a work in depth, try out ideas, and refine your close reading skills.
 We will also have a group seminar in which everyone can participate.

 After lectures, supervisions, and excursions, students will have some time to read and think in the beautiful setting of Homerton College.
 And there will be chances to read further, explore Cambridge, talk with other students, and to reflect.

 Supervisions last for one hour.
-Students meet in very small groups (usually 3 or 4 students) with a Cambridge supervisor to discuss the topic of the day, looking closely at the text of the day.
+Students meet in small groups (usually 3 or 4 students) with a Cambridge supervisor to discuss the topic of the day, looking closely at the text of the day.
 Weather permitting, some supervisions can take place in Homerton's lovely gardens.

 Every day there will be time to spend reading, to reflect upon the work covered so far, and to prepare for the next day's work.
 A rare chance to immerse yourself in some superb writing and to take the time to read and think.